 Privately sourced Psychiatric Assistance Dogs

-New paragraph 11.3.5.3A provides that the owner of a privately sourced psychiatric assistance dog will be eligible for the reasonable costs incurred with keeping a psychiatric assistance dog if they meet the same conditions concerning diagnosis and treatment as an eligible veteran who is provided with a psychiatric assistance dog under the Psychiatric Assistance Dog Program.
+New paragraph 11.3.5.3A provides that the owner of a privately sourced psychiatric assistance dog will be eligible for the reasonable costs incurred with keeping a psychiatric assistance dog if they met the same conditions concerning diagnosis and treatment as an eligible veteran who was provided with a psychiatric assistance dog under the Psychiatric Assistance Dog Program.

-For the purposes of the Program, paragraph 11.3.5.1 provides that an eligible veteran will be eligible for a psychiatric assistance dog if they have a diagnosis of post-traumatic stress disorder and are undergoing treatment.
+For the purposes of the Program, paragraph 11.3.5.1 provides that an eligible veteran will be eligible for a psychiatric assistance dog if they have or have had a diagnosis of post-traumatic stress disorder and have undergone or are undergoing treatment.

 In addition to meeting the eligibility criteria the eligible veteran must meet all of the other conditions set out in the Treatment Principles and the RAP National Guidelines before a psychiatric assistance dog is supplied under the Program.

 Decisions under new paragraph 11.3.5.3A

-While the provisions of new paragraph 11.3.5.3A provide the delegate of either of the Commissions with some discretion it can only be exercised after some facts about the entitled veteran have been established and a mental health professional has determined suitability.
+While the provisions of new paragraph 11.3.5.3A provide the delegate of either of the Commissions with some discretion it can only be exercised after some facts about supply of the psychiatric assistance dog to the entitled veteran have been established.

 It is envisaged that for most of the applications under the new provisions that the dog owners have previously been in contact with the Department and that they will be informed of the proposed amendments and advised to make a formal application for assessment under the existing criteria.